-There’s a little over a week remaining of the summer break before year 11 and 12 students across Victoria will don their uniforms and prepare to re-enter the school gates to commence or continue their VCE journey.
-If you’ve clicked on this article, you’re probably already feeling the stress of the upcoming year and want to know what you should be doing before the school term even starts to ensure that you’re best prepared for those dreaded impending SACs and final exams.
+There’s a little over a week remaining of the summer break before high school students across Australia will don their uniforms and prepare to re-enter the school gates to commence or continue their schooling journey.
+If you’ve clicked on this article, you’re probably already feeling the stress of the upcoming year and want to know what you should be doing before the school term even starts to ensure that you’re best prepared for those dreaded impending assignments and final exams.
 And I don’t blame you – when I was in Year 12, I did the same.

 In retrospect, my biggest advice to my ‘year 12 self’ would be to stress a little less, but I also know that I would have been too anxious to feel reassured by some random study blog post, so I don’t expect you to either.
 Instead, I’ve compiled some practical tips that should equip you prior to entering the warzone of Year 11 and 12.
-Even though there is no way to predict the precise play-by-play of VCE, that doesn’t mean that you can’t train and strategise to ensure you have the optimal chance of emerging victorious from the battlefield of VCE.
+Even though there is no way to predict the precise play-by-play of high school life, that doesn’t mean that you can’t train and strategise to ensure you have the optimal chance of emerging victorious from the battlefield of Years 11 and 12.

-Mental Preparation – how many times have you heard the phrase, ‘VCE is a marathon, not a sprint’?
+Mental Preparation – how many times have you heard the phrase, ‘Year 12 is a marathon, not a sprint’?
 It’s cliched, because it’s true.
 Burnout is an extremely common phenomenon amongst students, and it can be extremely detrimental to your mental health and subsequent academic performance.

 Have avenues in place that’ll ensure you’re taking care of your mental health throughout the year.
 Download the Smiling Mind app.
 Book an appointment with a psychologist.
 Organise study groups.
 Listen to podcasts.
 Watch Netflix.
 Oh, and attend 18ths, because there’ll be a lot of them.